Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Farm Island Recreation Area

 Just a few miles east of LaFramboise Island is Farm Island Recreation Area.
-Surrounded by the Missouri River, this area has hiking trails and wildlife-spotting opportunities, but stargazers would do best to post up in the basketball court next to 4.5 acres of pollinator flowers to enjoy the view.
+Surrounded by the Missouri River, this area offers hiking trails and great wildlife-viewing opportunities.
+Here, stargazers are best to post up in the basketball court next to 4.5 acres of pollinator flowers to enjoy the view.

 West Bend Recreation Area